cocos/cocos-docs/en/getting-started/first-game/index.md

     /* class member could be defined like this */
     // dummy = '';

-    /* use `property` decorator if your want the member to be serializable */
+    /* use the `property` decorator if you want the member to be serializable */
     // @property
     // serializableDummy = 0;